 We know we need to adapt constructively to the effects of the Climate Emergency and biodiversity loss.
 We’ve committed to taking practical action as a business, by:

-Learn more about the practical steps we’re taking in this recent blog for the UK B Corp community.
+Learn more about the practical steps we’re taking in this blog for the UK B Corp community.

 2. Taking the Climate Emergency and Biodiversity Crisis into account in developing our business strategy.
 In that context, we remain committed to having a material positive impact on society and the environment, taken as a whole.